 The Spring Stewardship Campaign was conceived in the spirit of ministry, mission, gratitude, and growth.
 We started after Easter with a BBQ to celebrate the new ministry of Deacon Carl Dunn.
 The following week we celebrated Mission and Ministry with moving and uplifting stories about some of our myriad ministries at Good Shepherd.
 The stories were of parishioners working as the hands and feet of God in the world.
 The theme of the third week was Many Gifts One Spirit.
 What better way to wrap up Spring Stewardship than a Sunday School celebration honoring everyone who gave their time and love to our young parishioners?
 Truly the Holy Spirit at work among us!
 We are blessed!

-The outcome (in numbers) of the Spring Stewardship Campaign reflects the generosity and love of our congregation.
-Here it is (and it’s great): In our recent Spring Stewardship Campaign for FY2018 there were 42 pledges for a total of $114K.
+The outcome of the Spring Stewardship Campaign reflects the generosity and love of our congregation.
+In our recent Spring Stewardship Campaign for FY2018 there were 42 pledges.
 Of these, 8 were new and 7 represented an increase.
 The net change relative to last year for these 42 pledges was +$12K.
 That’s awesome!
 Some folks moved their pledge from fall to spring.
 Some pledged last spring and did not pledge this spring.
 We are blessed with new members at Good Shepherd who made new pledges, and there were others who pledged anew this spring … just about every possibility occurred.
 Many parishioners prefer to wait until fall to pledge, as this is the traditional time in the Episcopal church to make a commitment for the upcoming year.
 We will continue to provide this opportunity during our Fall Stewardship Campaign.

 Something else to look forward to: a spotlight on growth.
 We recognize our growth as a parish as stewardship of our greatest gift: each other!
 The children of God.
 The people of our community and beyond.